Startup and business development support – $200 million

 Our mission is to promote sustainable, prosperous communities.

 The challenges we face are urgent and the environment can’t wait.
 We will make a real difference by 2021, one that can be sustained.

 Our top 3 priorities

-- Our number one priority is clean, safe water that supports life.
+- Our top priority is safe, healthy water that sustains life.

-- We will do everything possible to save our native species from extinction.
+- To save our native species from extinction.

 Clean, Safe Water

-• We will release a proposal to coordinate the 67 councils, 20 district health boards and several government departments that manage water.
+- We will create a Minister for Water to coordinate all the councils, health boards and government departments that manage water.

 No More Extinctions

 - We will invest a billion dollars in conservation.